-The regenerative gas generated can be used as a substitute for natural gas or other fossil fuels in a diverse range of applications (e.g. in the industry, mobility and heating sectors and also for electricity generation).
+The regenerative gas generated can be used as a substitute for natural gas or other fossil energy carriers in a diverse range of applications (e.g. in the industry, mobility and heating sectors and also for electricity generation).
 This technology represents the link between the electricity and gas market.

 In Falkenhagen in the state of Brandenburg (Prignitz), Uniper Energy Storage has constructed the world’s first demonstration plant for storing wind energy in the natural gas grid.

 The plant stores electricity generated by wind turbines.
 Around 360 Nm³/h of hydrogen is generated by means of electrolysis and fed via a 1.6 km hydrogen pipeline into the gas grid operated by ONTRAS Gastransport GmbH.
 In this way, the energy is available to the electricity, heating, mobility and industrial market as and when required, just like normal natural gas.
-Alkaline electrolysis is a tried-and-tested method and, in the first year of operation, more than 2 million kWh of hydrogen (“WindGas”) were fed into the grid up to July 2014.
+Alkaline electrolysis is a tried-and-tested method and, in the first year of operation, more than 2 million kWh of green hydrogen were fed into the grid.
 This pilot phase is designed as a means of gaining technical, economic and administrative experience for the technology’s commercial application.

-You will find futher detailed information on WindGas Falkenhagen and the technology power to gas in our project profiles in the media library.
+You will find futher detailed information on our pilot plant in Falkenhagen and the technology power-to-gas in our project profiles in the media library.

-At our pilot plant WindGas Hamburg in Reitbrook we are testing, jointly with our project partners, an alternative electrolysis process: the so named PEM electrolysis.
+At our power-to-gas pilot plant in Hamburg-Reitbrook we are testing, jointly with our project partners, an alternative electrolysis process: the so named PEM electrolysis.
 PEM stands for proton exchange membrane.

 The project comprises the development of the first prototype PEM electrolyzer operating in the 1.5MW range.
-Field trials of the system are being conducted, the hydrogen produed being injected into the local natural gas grid.
-In PEM electrolysis, a semi-permeable polymer-based membrane in the electrode generates hydrogen at high pressure, delivering lower energy losses and higher hydrogen purity compared with conventional systems which use a liquid alkaline electrolyte.
+Field trials of the system are being conducted, the green hydrogen produced being injected into the local natural gas grid.
+In PEM electrolysis, at the electrode a semi-permeable polymer-based membrane generates hydrogen at high pressure, delivering lower energy losses and higher hydrogen purity compared with conventional systems which use a liquid alkaline electrolyte.

-You will find further information on our WindGas pilot plants in the corresponding project profiles in our download area or on the WindGas Hamburg website.
+You will find further information on our power-to-gas pilot plants in the corresponding project profiles in our download area.